hulvdan/cookier/TASKS_HULVDAN.md

 x new run: save/load last run difficulty/build/weapon x new run: starting a new run works without bugs

+* achievements: show recently got achievements on screen and what they unlock
 * achievements:
 * achievements:
 * achievements: